Abaizhanov/Jattigu_jasayiq/README.md

 2. Migrate database

    python manage.py makemigrations

    python manage.py migrate

-3.To be able to access the Django admin interface, create a superuser:
+4. To be able to access the Django admin interface, create a superuser:

    python manage.py createsuperuser

-4. Start the Django development server to verify that everything is working:
+5. Start the Django development server to verify that everything is working:

    python manage.py runserver